ScottStevenson/Bsides2017Contest/README.md

 * Input the contract address and the JSON interface from this repo
 * You can then call contract functions directly from Mist

+Edit: I should have mentioned that you'll need some Eth to execute commands on the contract!
+You can acquire some on a site like Coinbase, or I will send you enough for a couple attempts if you send me a message!

 Good luck!